ldover29/Digital_Forensics/README.md

 # Digital_Forensics

-Using digital forensics to crack the case on a very possible National Gallery heist
+Using digital forensics to crack the case on a very possible National Gallery heist using Autopsy lab in Kali Linux.

 ---

 # Summary of the Case File